ecmwf/ecflow/docs/ug/glossary.rst

          ECF_HOME/ECF_NAME.job<ECF_TRYNO>

    ECF_JOB_CMD
-      This variable should point to a script that can submit the job. (i.e. to the queuing system, via, SLURM,PBS).
+      This :term:`variable` should point to a script that can submit the job. (i.e. to the queuing system, via, SLURM,PBS).

       The ecFlow server will detect abnormal termination of this command.
 Hence for errors in the job file, should call 'ecflow_client --abort", then exits cleanly.
       Otherwise server detects abnormal job termination, and abort flag is set.
 Which will prevent job re-queue(due to ECF_TRIES).